-Due to the vastness of Internet, there will always be some dark, sinister corners that you shouldn’t visit.
+Due to the Internet’s vastness, there will always be some dark, sinister corners that you shouldn’t visit.

-Corners where everything is possible (or impossible).
-One such corner is occupied with guarantees and quick solutions where nobody works but everybody wins.
+Such places where everything is possible (or impossible).
+One such corner is occupied with guarantees and quick solutions where nobody works, but everybody wins.

 Have you ever had experience with an agency that promises rankings?
 Have you ever guaranteed SEO rankings yourself?